AdobeDocs/experience-manager-64.en/help/assets/video.md

    Now you publish videos to your YouTube channel.

-### (Optional) Automating the setting of default YouTube properties for your uploaded videos {#optional-automating-the-setting-of-default-youtube-properties-for-your-uploaded-videos}
+### (Optional) Automate the setting of default YouTube properties for your uploaded videos {#optional-automating-the-setting-of-default-youtube-properties-for-your-uploaded-videos}

 You can automate the setting of YouTube properties on upload of your videos.
 You accomplish this by creating a metadata processing profile in AEM.

 To create the metadata processing profile, you are first going to copy values from the **[!UICONTROL Field Label]**, **[!UICONTROL Map to property]**, and **[!UICONTROL Choices]** fields, all found in Metadata Schemas for video.
 Then, you will build your YouTube video metadata processing profile by adding those values to it.

-**To optionally automate the setting of default YouTube properties for your uploaded videos**:
+**To optionally automate the setting of default YouTube properties for your uploaded videos:**

 1. In the upper-left corner of AEM, tap the AEM logo, then in the left rail, tap **[!UICONTROL Tools > Assets > Metadata Schemas]**.
 1. Tap **[!UICONTROL default]**.
 (Do not add a checkmark to the selection box to the left of "default".)